IDC Names Securiti a Worldwide Leader in Data Privacy

 PDPO Sections: 18-21, 28(1); DPP 6

-The information is disclosed through a secured and centralized point to data subjects within a limited timeframe.
-It allows organizations to timely respond to an access request and provide information in a manner that it is readily retrieved.
+The information is disclosed through a secured and centralized point to data subjects within a limited time frame.
+It allows organizations to timely respond to data access requests and provide information in a manner that is readily retrieved.

 data rectify request